University of the Philippines Manila

-The University of the Philippines Manila (UPM; Unibersidad ng Pilipinas Maynila) is a public research university located in Ermita, Manila, Philippines.
-It is the oldest of eight constituent universities of the University of the Philippines System, and predates the founding of UP by three years.
-It was originally established on December 1, 1905, as the Philippine Medical School and later renamed as the UP College of Medicine and Surgery on June 10, 1907.
-In 1983 it was renamed as University of the Philippines Manila.
+The University of the Philippines Manila (UP Manila or UPM; Unibersidad ng Pilipinas Maynila) is a public research university located in Ermita, Manila, Philippines.
+It is the oldest of nine constituent universities of the University of the Philippines System and serves as the primary institution for health sciences within the system.

+While the University of the Philippines was formally established by the University Act of 1908, the Manila campus traces its institutional origins to the establishment of UP’s Manila-based colleges and school between 1909 and 1911, as the capital city was the intended site for the university's main operations.
+In 1979, the campus was reorganized as the Health Sciences Center, becoming the second autonomous constituent unit of the UP System.
+It was officially renamed the University of the Philippines Manila in 1983.
+Its academic programs are primarily concentrated in medicine, dentistry, pharmacy, public health, nursing, and the allied health sciences, offering a range of undergraduate, graduate, and professional degrees.

-UP Manila administers and operates the Philippine General Hospital, the largest medical center and the national referral center for health in the Philippines.
-The university is the home of the National Institutes of Health.
-This section led early testing for COVID-19.
-It continues to conduct health research in various fields.
+UP Manila administers and operates the Philippine General Hospital, the largest public hospital in the Philippines and the country’s national referral center for tertiary health care.
+The university is also home to the National Institutes of Health (NIH).

 Its 14-hectare campus occupies two large city blocks.
 The campus contains pre-war heritage buildings and structures built during the American Period and designed by American architect William E. Parsons.
 These were declared to be historical landmarks by the National Historical Commission of the Philippines.

-Since 2001, the College of Medicine and the College of Nursing have been recognized as Centers of Excellence by the Commission on Higher Education.